 Chief Innovation Officer at Tidal Cyber

+Frank Duff is a distinguished thought leader in threat-informed defense, specializing in the assessment of organizations and security capabilities.
+Prior to Tidal, Frank spent his entire 18-year professional career at The MITRE Corporation in a variety of roles.
 Frank is most well-known as the General Manager of MITRE ATT&CK® Evaluations where he conceptualized, stood up, and oversaw the program.
 He spent the early years of ATT&CK on the front lines, transitioning it to the private sector, working with solution providers to understand the importance of the burgeoning knowledge base, as well as advising in its integration into their products and workflows.
+Recognizing a gap in current evaluation processes, he devised a threat-informed evaluation methodology that would leverage ATT&CK as the common language and would revolutionize how solution provider testing was performed.
+He oversaw nearly 100 evaluations, including over 90% of Forrester and Gartner endpoint security analyzes.

 Prior to ATT&CK Evaluations, Frank helped advance the concept of post-exploit detection by exploring the benefits of host-based data, on the project that inspired the creation of the ATT&CK knowledge base.
 Needing a way to provably and repeatably measure progress, he then transitioned to managing red teamers where he advanced the concepts of Adversary Emulation.
 He also worked with a variety of government customers as a specialist in growing work programs, where he worked with them to embrace threat-informed defense concepts, including advancing malware analysis, ATT&CK-based analytics, and purple teaming.
 He oversaw another 30 evaluations, across a broad range of capabilities to ensure they addressed the threat, while meeting mission needs.